nowgood/MagicBox/README.md

 ## Script

-A Repo to save all kinds of tool to make life better
+A Repo to Save All Kinds of Tools to Make Life Better